mozilla/ichnaea/docs/metrics.rst

 ``queue.update_wifi``, : gauges

     These gauges measure the number of items in the Redis update queues.
-    These queues are used to keep track of which measures still need to be acted upon and integrated into the aggregate station data.
+    These queues are used to keep track of which observations still need to be acted upon and integrated into the aggregate station data.

 ``task.data.location_update_cell.new_measures_<min>_<max>``,
 ``task.data.location_update_wifi.new_measures_<min>_<max>``, : gauges

-    These gauges measure the number of stations which have a new measure count within a certain range.
-These gauges should remain relatively constant if Ichnaea is "keeping up with" using new measures to update the position estimates of these stations.
+    These gauges measure the number of stations which have a new observation count within a certain range.
+These gauges should remain relatively constant if Ichnaea is "keeping up with" using new observations to update the position estimates of these stations.

 ``table.cell_measure``, ``table.wifi_measure`` : gauges

-    These gauges measure the number of database rows in each of the measure tables at a regular interval.
+    These gauges measure the number of database rows in each of the observation tables at a regular interval.
 For performance reasons the gauges are based on `max(id) - min(id)`, which might be higher than the actual number of rows if not all auto-increment numbers are taken.